CMU-17-214/s2024/assignments/hw2.md

 Add a file `reflection.md` to the root folder of your repository with the following sections:

 In section **Testing strategy** briefly describe whether you followed any specific test case design strategy, such as boundary value analysis, when creating tests.
-Briefly explain by providing examples from your code, why you did or did not use these techniques. (about 1 paragraph)
+Briefly explain, why you did or did not use these techniques. (about 1 paragraph)

 In section **Specification vs structure testing** briefly reflect on your experience with the two different testing approaches by providing examples from your code.
 Was one harder or better than the other for you? (about 1 or 2 paragraphs)